Ed Litton

-Harry Edward (Ed) Litton Jr. (born July 17, 1959) is an American evangelical pastor who was the president of the Southern Baptist Convention, elected in June 2021.
-He also serves as the senior pastor of Redemption Church in Saraland, Alabama.
+Harry Edward (Ed) Litton Jr. (born July 17, 1959) is an American evangelical pastor who serves as the senior pastor of Redemption Church in Saraland, Alabama.
+He was the president of the Southern Baptist Convention from June 2021 to June 2022.

 Early life and education

 Litton was born at Kingsport, Tennessee's Holston Valley Community Hospital on July 17, 1959, to Harry and Sue Litton.

 He graduated from Grand Canyon University in 1983 with a Bachelor of Arts degree in religion and theater.
 He later received a Master of Divinity from Southwestern Baptist Theological Seminary and a Doctor of Ministry degree from the Southern Baptist Theological Seminary.

 Career

 Litton began his career as a pastor at churches in Arizona and Texas.
 Since 1994, he has served as the pastor of Redemption Church in Saraland, Alabama.
 He was elected president of the Southern Baptist Convention in June 2021 on the second ballot with 52 percent of the vote and a margin of 556 votes.

 Litton has been described by news outlets as ideologically moderate, but identifies himself as both politically and theologically conservative.
 He is known for his work on race issues in the greater Mobile, Alabama, area and in the Southern Baptist Convention, and was nominated and endorsed for the SBC presidency by Fred Luter, the only black pastor to ever serve as the president of the convention.

 Following a May 2022 report detailing nearly two decades of SBC leadership stonewalling and disparaging clergy sex abuse survivors, Litton urged the organization "to take deliberate action to address these failures and chart a new course."

 Litton announced that he would not stand for re-election as SBC President at the 2022 Annual Meeting, choosing instead to focus on racial reconciliation.